jeonsi/dotfiles/README.md

 Uncomment `Color` and add below it `ILoveCandy`.

-ℹ️a If you have a good internet connection, you can uncomment the option `ParallelDownloads = 5`.
+ℹ️aIf you have a good internet connection, you can uncomment the option `ParallelDownloads = 5`.

 ### Enable SSD Trim